igor-baiborodine/kiroule.com/content/article/add-series-taxonomy-to-hugo-theme.md

   category = "categories"
   series = "series"
 ```
-Please note that if you want to continue using `tags` and `categories` default taxonomies, you should explicitly define them in the config file.
+Please note that if you want to continue using `tags` and `categories` default taxonomies, you should explicitly define them in the configuration file.

 ### Taxonomy template
 The `layouts/_default/series.terms.html` file is the `series` taxonomy template.
 Hugo will use it to automatically generate both a page that lists all the series and individual pages that list the content associated with each series.
 This template is implemented as follows: